Teacher Start Page

-Improve technology proficiency for Michigan students in grades 5-9, by addressing the ISTE technology Standards for Students as well as some of the State Curriculum Standards and Michigan Integrated Technology Competencies for Students.
+Improve technology proficiency for Michigan students in grades 5-9, by addressing the ISTE technology Standards for Students, some of the State Curriculum Standards and Michigan Integrated Technology Competencies for Students.

 Help students build information literacy and digital citizenship skills, and be knowledgeable about being Safe Online and Cyberbullying.